binder-project/binder-docs/markdown/custom-deployments.md

  - [node](https://nodejs.org/)
  - [pm2](https://npmjs.org/package/pm2)

-We recommend launching this machine on GCE, and below are all of the neccessary steps.
+We recommend launching this machine on GCE, and below are all of the needed steps starting from scratch.
 If you are using your own machine, some of these steps may be unneccessary or may need to be modified.

 First create an account on the Google Cloud Platform [website](https://cloud.google.com/).
 Then create a new project, and enable Google Compute Engine for your project.
 You'll need to ensure that you've added a billing account to the project.